 The IU Health Hospice team is supported by a generous number of trained volunteers.
 These caring individuals provide hospice patients and their families with support and respite care.
 Volunteers are an important resource for helping patients stay connected with community groups and activities, or facilitating special projects such as memoirs or letters to family members.
 Our volunteer coordinator trains and coordinates the scheduling of each volunteer who visits the hospice patient's home.

-As the heart of hospice, trained volunteers help in many different areas, such as home care, inpatient care, bereavement or administrative.
+As the heart of hospice, trained volunteers help in many different areas, home care, inpatient care, bereavement or administrative.
 Volunteers provide these services:

 - Offering friendship/companionship

 - Visiting a patient while family members run errands

 - Helping a patient write letters or keep a journal

 - Reading to a patient

 - Watching TV or listening to music with the patient

 - Helping with light housework